Search engines remain a primary driver of new business to solicitors and legal practices.

 This piece is going to take you through some of the steps that businesses should take to ensure they grow organic visibility and win new clients from search, focusing specifically on the legal sector.

-What is SEO, in a Paragraph (or Four)?
+What is SEO, in a Paragraph (or Two)?
 Just like you couldn’t teach us the intricacies of soliciting in one article, we can’t do the same with SEO.
 A quick elevator pitch, though – that we can provide.Nowadays, if you want something, you’ll search for it.
 Whether it’s directions to a restaurant, prices for a car, recommendations for a new book to read – sites like Google and Bing are there to help you.
 Search Engine Optimisation, then, is all about getting a website to the top of that results page and turning that interest into traffic and profit.After all, how often do you go to the fifth page when looking at Google results?
 That is exactly why ranking high is so important to businesses in 2019.
 You’ve got them at the perfect stage of the buying process – interested enough to search, but not committed enough to no longer need a search engine.
 You need to capitalise on these people, and you just can’t do that from page five.
 That’s why, through a process that involves much more than an elevator pitch, SEO is about doing everything you can to get a site ranking on that first page for searches that matter.

 What the search landscape looks like for solicitors in 2019